 As for the renovation works, neither party provided any evidence to the Court that the renovations had increased the value of the respective properties.
 Accordingly, it was found that neither party had contributed any equity to the other’s properties.
 Drill down even further and it was revealed that while both parties had executed Wills, neither had left any property to the other, instead leaving their estates to their own respective families.

 When considering the law, in circumstances where there was no property held in joint names (and what was purchased jointly was divided at settlement), the decision the Judge needed to consider was whether it was “just and equitable” to make a property settlement order altering the parties interests in the properties.
 Considering the total net asset pool was $2,419,055, this was a decision that needed careful consideration by the Judge, as person A had total net assets of $720,391 in their sole name, while person B had $1,698,664 in their sole name.

 In making their decision, the Judge noted that there were several salient factors which assisted in the determination of whether it was just and equitable to make an order altering property interests.
 The Judge broke these factors down into different categories, including the nature of the parties, the acquisition of the properties, the direct financial contributions to the others homes (of which it was noted was minimal), indirect contributions to the other’s properties, the sharing of their day to day expenses, the separation of their finances and financial independence, the lack of future plans or goals and the lack of knowledge of the financial situation of the other.
 In weighing up all of these factors, the Judge concluded that it was not just and equitable to alter the property interests of the parties and ordered that each party retain the assets in their own names, meaning that person B received almost two-thirds of the net asset pool.

-If you or someone you know is separating, make sure to book in to speak with one of our family lawyers to ensure that you receive the correct advice, first time.
+If you or someone you know is separating, book in to speak with one of our family law lawyers to ensure that you receive the correct advice the first time.
 It could save you thousands.